 Market Risk-The value of the Portfolio's assets will fluctuate as the stock or bond market fluctuates.
 The value of its investments may decline, sometimes rapidly and unpredictably, simply because of economic changes or other events, including public health crises (including the occurrence of a contagious disease or illness), that affect large portions of the market.
-It includes the risk that a particular style of investing, such as the Portfolio's growth approach, may underperform the market generally.
+It includes the risk that a particular style of investing, such as the Portfolio's value approach, may be underperforming the market generally.